ps396996/Effective-JAVA-Summary/README.md

 	}
 ```

-Equivalent to the public field, more concise, provides serialization machinery for free, and guarantee against multiple instantiation, even for reflection attacks and sophisticated serialization. _It is the best way to implement a singleton_.
+Equivalent to the public field, more concise, provides serialisation machinery for free, and guarantee against multiple instantiation, even for reflection attacks and sophisticated serialization. _It is the best way to implement a singleton_.

 ## 4. Enforce noninstantiability with a private constructor
 For classes that group static methods and static fields.